-If you made your home more energy efficient last year, you may qualify for a tax credit on your 2012 federal income tax return.
-Here is some basic information about home energy credits that you should know.
+Good news — the IRS has made it cost-efficient to go energy-efficient.
+If you made your home more energy efficient in the past year, you may qualify for a tax credit on your 2018 federal income tax return.

 Not sure if you qualify?
 Here’s everything you need to know about home energy tax credits.

 How do I qualify?

 To qualify, you must have one or more of the following in your primary residence or secondary home: